You Can Start Preparing For CMMC 2.0 Compliance Now

 The bulk of CMMC 2.0 compliance has been clearly laid out.
 After successfully developing a CMMC Readiness Service to thoroughly prepare contractors for compliance and assessment with the original CMMC, 24By7Security has updated this service to reflect CMMC 2.0.

-In addition, 24By7Security is a Registered Provider Organization (RPO) approved by the CMMC Accreditation Body, and a number of our professional staff are trained and approved Registered Practitioners (RP).
+In addition, 24By7Security is a Registered Provider Organization (RPO) approved by the Cyber AB (formerly known as the CMMC Accreditation Body), and a number of our professional staff are trained and approved Registered Practitioners (RP).

 As such, we are authorized to assist contractors in preparing for CMMC 2.0 compliance and certification.
 We are available to assist contractors at all levels in completing the assessments specified at each level as well as aiding remediation activities.